-How to Get a Commercial Driver’s License (CDL) in 2021
+How to Get a Commercial Driver’s License in 2023

-A Commercial Driver’s License (CDL) is the driver’s license required to operate a commercial vehicle in the United States.
-Large, heavy, or placarded vehicles such as trucks, tractor-trailers, trailer-combinations, and flatbeds are all considered commercial motor vehicles (CMVs).
+A Commercial Driver’s License (CDL) is the license required to operate a commercial motor vehicle (CMV) in the United States.
+Large, heavy, or placarded vehicles such as trucks, tractor-trailers, trailer-combinations, and flatbeds are all examples of CMVs.

-How to Get a CDL License in 16 Steps
+How to Get a CDL in 16 Steps

-These are the 16 steps you need to complete to get a commercial driver’s license.
+These are the 16 steps you need to complete to get a CDL.

 - Pass the minimum age requirement.
 By federal law you must be at least 21 years old to drive interstate, but some states will issue an intrastate CDL to people between 18 – 20 years old.